avaframe/FlowPy/readme.md

 Flow-Py is an open source tool to compute gravitational mass flows (GMF) run out.
 The main objective of this tool is to compute the spatial extent of GMF, which consists of the track/path and deposition areas of GMF in three dimensional terrain.
 The resulting run out is mainly dependent on the terrain and the location of the starting/release point.
 No temporal evolution equations are solved in the model.
 Flow-Py uses existing statistical-data-based approaches for solving the routing and stopping of GMF.

 The tool has been designed to be computationally light, allowing the application on a regional scale including a large number of GMF paths.
 The Flow-Py code is written in python and takes advantage of pythons object oriented class structure.
-The well structured model implementation allows users to address specific GMF research questions by keeping the parameterization flexible and the ability to include custom model extensions and ad-ons.
+The well structured model implementation allows users to address specific GMF research questions by keeping the parameterization flexible and the ability to include custom model extensions and add-ons.

 ## Setting up Python3 environment